Jeff Mack

 How much does an author visit cost?

-My fee for a full-day visit is $1500 plus travel expenses.
-This includes up to three presentations.
+My fee for a full-day visit is $1600 plus travel expenses.

 Travel expenses apply to any school more than one hour's drive from my studio in Northampton, MA.
 They include the cost of ground transportation and/or airfare.
 The cost of mileage is at the current IRS rate.